-The feedback reflection activity is the place where students can see, and reflect on the feedback they received from others throughout the course.
+The feedback reflection activity is the place where learners can see, and reflect on the feedback they received from others throughout the course.

 🧐 How it works

-By adding a feedback reflection activity to your course you give your students the chance to read and reflect on the feedback they received from peers or instructors.
+By adding a feedback reflection activity to your course you give your learners the chance to read and reflect on the feedback they received from peers or instructors.

-Depending on the set-up of the activity, students can complete the feedback reflection activity simply by marking the reflection as read and completed, or by answering the questions of the feedback reflection rubric.
+Depending on the set-up of the activity, learners can complete the feedback reflection activity simply by marking the reflection as read and completed, or by answering the questions of the feedback reflection rubric.

 🏗 How to set it up